 - South America

-People from Poland may be affected because of migration to Poland from areas where malaria was common.
+People from Poland may also be affected because many generations ago some Polish people moved from areas where malaria was common.

 Family Origin Questionnaire

-The professional taking care of you will ask you questions to find out whether you or your baby’s father have a chance of carrying genes for these conditions.
-This is known as the Family Origin Questionnaire.
+To help find out if you or your baby’s father have a chance of carrying genes for sickle cell disorder or thalassaemia, your healthcare professional will ask you questions from the Family Origin Questionnaire.

-These questions aim to find out where your immediate family and your ancestors came from so they can see if you have a higher chance of carrying the genes.
+The aim is to find out where your immediate family and your ancestors came from, and if you have a higher chance of carrying the genes.

-Please tell your midwife if you and your partner are related by blood as this is important.
-If you and your partner have inherited genes from a shared relative it's more likely that both of you are carriers than if you were not related.
+Please tell your midwife if you and your partner are related by blood.
+If you each have inherited genes from a shared relative, it may be more likely that you’re both carriers.

-Why might your baby's father be invited for a test?
+Why might your baby's father be invited for sickle cell and thalassaemia screening?

 What if your baby's father is also a carrier?

-If you and your baby's father both carry the gene for sickle cell, thalassaemia or another blood disorder, there is usually a:
+If you and your baby's father both carry the gene for sickle cell, thalassaemia or another blood disorder, there's usually a: